sodqwq/ecs179_final_project_winter_2024/README.md

 ## Summary ##

-**IWannaQAQ is a 2D side-scrolling video game that challenges both your reaction and your keyboard using ability.
+**IWannaQAQ is a 2D side-scrolling game that challenges both your reaction and your keyboard using ability.
 Our game was inspired by the game "I Wanna be the guy", a challenging side-scrolling game famous for it's unexpected traps and sudden death.
 After playing "I Wanna be the guy", our team decide to build our own I wanna series.
 Thus, this game is born.
 As the suffix QAQ(a crying face) indicates, this game is not a game that you can pass when lying on a sofa.
 Our goal is to provide you a challenge, and the sense of accomplishment.
 Be patient, and enjoy.**